-25. What are some of the good practices that corporate entities must follow in your jurisdiction to ensure that privilege associated with documents and information relevant to an internal investigation is preserved and not inadvertently lost?
+It is worth noting that there are some good practices that corporate entities would be advised to follow to ensure that privilege associated with documents and information relevant to an internal investigation is preserved and not inadvertently lost.
 Consideration should be given to the definition of "client".
 Although Hong Kong does not follow the narrow definition under English law, it remains advisable to adopt an appropriate definition in the lawyer's engagement letter.
 A wide and possibly artificial definition encompassing too many individuals could be subject to challenge.
 Likewise, a very narrow definition may be too restrictive and therefore not practical for the particular situation.

 Communications regarding the investigation should be directed, where possible, through the in-house lawyer to try and retain privilege.
-In very sensitive situations, it may be prudent to instruct an external lawyer to ensure legal advice privilege is in play if litigation privilege cannot attach to the situation although this does not necessarily ensure privilege attaches to the communication.
+In very sensitive situations, it may be prudent to instruct an external lawyer to ensure legal advice privilege is in play if litigation privilege cannot attach to the situation, although this does not necessarily ensure privilege attaches to the communication.